-H. ALTERNATIVE INVESTMENTS IN PRIVATE EQUITY & DEBT
+I. ALTERNATIVE INVESTMENTS IN PRIVATE EQUITY & DEBT

-- 1. ADAM STREET PARTNERS, LLC (Chicago) - 2.
-HARBOURVEST PARTNERS (Boston)
+- 1. ADAM STREET PARTNERS, LLC (Chicago)

+- 2. HARBOURVEST PARTNERS (Boston)

+- 3. SIGULER GUFF (New York)

-A portfolio comprised of investment in a "fund of funds" which acquires positions in various venture capital funds, buyout funds and opportunistic funds.
+A portfolio comprised of investment in a "fund of funds" which acquires positions in various venture capital funds, buyout funds, opportunistic funds, secondary opportunities, and direct investments.
 Investments made by the individual funds shall be via equity ownership and/or privately placed debt.

-ADDENDUM ONE: "ALTERNATIVE PROGRAM - INVESTMENT ALLOCATION UTILIZATION OF INDEX FUNDS Adopted: November 28, 2002"
+ADDENDUM ONE: "ALTERNATIVE PROGRAM - INVESTMENT ALLOCATION UTILIZATION OF INDEX FUNDS"

-The Board of Trustees has established, as an element of its investment allocation policy, a targeted commitment to alternative asset classes: 10% to Real Estate and 10% to Private Equity.
+The Board of Trustees has established a targeted commitment to alternative asset classes: 10% to Real Estate and 10% to Private Equity.
 Conditions exist which make it difficult to achieve the fully invested market commitments:

-- a) The nature of the investment vehicles used to implement the strategy, require an extended period of time (3 to 6 years) before the commitments are fully drawn. - b) During the investment period, liquidation of earlier investments may occur within the partnerships, which causes a return of dollars from the earlier draw-downs.
+- a) The nature of the investment vehicles used to implement the strategy, require an extended period of time (3 to 6 years) before the commitments are fully drawn. - b) During the investment period, liquidation of earlier investments may occur within the partnerships, which causes a return of dollars from the earlier drawdowns.

-To address this problem, the Board adopted the following policy for the placement of the committed funds, prior to the funds being drawn by the individual real estate and private equity partnerships.
+To address this problem, the Board adopts the following policy for the placement of the committed funds, prior to the funds being drawn by the individual managers.